cdl-geneseo/geneseo-dictionary/Q/Quack.md

 # Quack

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Quack

 Created by  Unknown User (lav4), last modified by  Unknown User (gmm6) on Sep 09, 2010

 1. (n.)
 Unconventional person. &quot;Man, my chemistry professor is really a quack.&quot; S94.
 Source: Dictionary of Geneseo English 2006.
 Adams.; 2. (n.)
 Dilettante: someone who has little experience in a subject, but pretends to be knowledgeable.
 Martinelli, N-R, 2010.